Pluggable-Transports/Pluggable-Transports-website/_pages/how-transports.md

 To defeat scrambling, censors must either select only recognized and "approved" traffic out (whitelisting), scan the destination of each unrecognized stream of traffic and determine if it is legitimate or a circumvention tool, or find ways to interfere with or still identify the traffic.

 China is famous for their "active probing" , and Iran for their willingness to terminate encrypted traffic after one minute.
 Kazakhstan was found to be using a system which matches the [timing of the obfs4 handshake and prevents it from successfully completing](https://bugs.torproject.org/20348).
+More recently, and as documented by Tor in this issue, both obfs4 and snowflake continue facing blockings by the GFW of China, and although no current alternatives have been found to some specific timeouts, the reports are now a reference for potential future improvements using new tools such as xray.

 With the advent of quantum computing, there's a growing emphasis on developing [quantum-resistant cryptographic](https://www.nist.gov/news-events/news/2022/07/nist-announces-first-four-quantum-resistant-cryptographic-algorithms) methods to ensure that traffic scrambling remains secure against future threats, enhancing the long-term viability of these techniques.